MND Australia

 Dr Gethin Thomas | Executive Director, Research

 Gethin Thomas has been the Executive Director, Research at MND Australia since 2019.
 He oversees the research grant program and manages national and international partnerships.
 A key aspect of this role if providing a conduit between research programs and the wider MND community through MND Australia and the affiliated State Associations.
-Gethin is also Chair of the Scientific Advisory Council of the International Alliance of ALS MND Associations which is a centralized resource to review and provide global perspective on scientific and biomedical announcements, information and research opportunities relating to ALS/MND.
+Gethin is also on the board of the International Alliance of ALS MND Associations.

 Gethin has over 20 years of experience as a biomedical researcher, having published widely and secured almost $4M in research funding.
 He has extensive review experience across a wide range of journals as well as reviewing grants for Australian and International funding bodies.
 Over the last 10 years as a senior research manager, he has directed a University Research Office and served as an Associate Dean of Research.
 He has a deep understanding of research strategy and the research funding system from the grant preparation, application and review process through to management of funded projects at both the researcher and institutional level.